mkotte/Planr/README.md

 ### Day 3 - Functionality Completion, Login/Auth
 FRONTEND
+* Handlebars home page needs to be almost complete (Anthony)
-* Handlebars user page (Anthony)
+* Handlebars user page needs started (Anyone)
 * Project board view finished and drag-n-drop functionality working as expected (Mike)
 * Create forms to create project boards, cards, tasks and task information (Anyone)

 BACKEND (Jesse / Mitchell)
-* Heroku settup(Mike, early priority)
+* (1) Debug all current routes and make sure they all work as expected.
-* Create user login's, cookies and properly encrypt information
+* (2) Create user login's, cookies and properly encrypt information
-* Create the functionality of sharing cards with other users (i.e. pushing updated boards to all users involved)
+* (3) Create/Plan the functionality of sharing cards with other users (i.e. pushing updated boards to all users involved)

 ### Day 4/5 - Debugging, ReAssessing